 Description: Itad is evaluating two DFID programmes: the Improving Rural Access Programme (IRAT); and the Livelihood Enhancement through Agricultural Development (LEAD) programme.
 These investments total £33m to be spent over five years in strengthening agricultural markets and their supporting functions.
 The purpose of the evaluation is to provide an assessment of the relevance, efficiency, effectiveness, sustainability and impact of each programme.
 As part of the work, Itad is providing M&E advice and quality assurance to the implementing partners.

 Activities: Responsible for assisting the Team Leader and Evaluation Director in developing the evaluation approach and methodology; and, designing and implementing ongoing evaluation work and the mid-term and final evaluations.
+Conducted gender-analysis for the final evaluation using Itad’s ‘Self, Society, Institutions’ framework.

-(DFID, SDC) - Evaluation Researcher
+(DFID) - Project Manager and Evaluation Researcher

 (DFID) - Evaluation Researcher

-(Rockefeller) - Team Member
+(Rockefeller Foundation) - Team Member

 Description: Rockefeller Foundation's Digital Jobs Africa (DJA) Initiative is working across six countries to catalyse sustainable ICT jobs for African youth.
-Itad is leading a consortium providing Monitoring and Evaluation for the Initiative between 2014 and 2019.

 (World Bank) - Evaluation Researcher

-Assessed evaluation progress against the OECD-DAC criteria for development effectiveness: relevance, efficiency, effectiveness, impact and sustainability.
+Description: Assessed evaluation progress against the OECD-DAC criteria for development effectiveness: relevance, efficiency, effectiveness, impact and sustainability.

 Activities: A range of data collection methods were applied, including key informant interviews, online surveys, and documentation and data review.
 Conducted a full portfolio review (level 1); deeper analysis of a sample of grants (level 2); and case studies (level 3), triangulating data sources and analysis to reach sound conclusions and recommendations.